jbluemink/Sitecore-Security-Rights-Reporting/README.md

 - 2.7 Support for Sitecore 9 update 2, and JSS
 - 2.8 Support for Sitecore 9.1. new simple user, roles list with AJAX. showing max 500 users (Sitecore domain)

 Tested on Sitecore 6.5 - 9, Version 2.3 and higher only tested on Sitecore 8.x and 9.x but should work on older versions.
+Version 2.7 and higher only test on Sitecore 9+

 ## Upgading